kylejones200/psis_4700_applied_ai/webslides/advanced_Cognitive-Load-and-AI-UX.md

 ## The Core Idea

-Good AI design reduces mental effort.
+Good AI design reduces mental effort
 The interface must explain, not overwhelm

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.